-Recycled waste percentage 2019 2020 2021 Recycled waste percentage 96% 96% 98%
+Recycled waste percentage 2020 2021 2022 Recycled waste percentage 96% 98% 98%

 Significant spills are required to be reported to the Corporate EHS department.
-There was a water-based spillage in South Africa during 2021 which did not cause any major impacts due to the rapid and transparent management carried out at the plant, and the cleanup operations were successfully completed.
-No other significant spills occurred during the year ended 31 December 2021, and there were no significant fines and sanctions for non-compliance with waste disposal laws and/or regulations.
+No significant spills occurred during the year ended 31 December 2022, and there were no significant fines or sanctions for non-compliance with waste disposal laws and/or regulations.